Construction Overview

 structural isomers, but another can be seen in the construction of

 periodic systems.
-For example, stk
+For example, stk allows you to construct

 covalent organic frameworks.
 With the topology graph this is trivial